Puppy Diets Need More Protein and Fat

 In the end, your ravenous puppy needs a lot of food…but not so much as to endanger his well being.
 His diet should be carefully chosen and balanced so he can grow into a strong-boned, healthy dog.
 These first months are critical for a lifetime of robust health.
 You have the power to get him off to a great start.

-Sally Deneen is a writer in Seattle, Wash.
+Sally Deneen is a writer in Seattle, Washington.